AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-properties-content-hub.md

 * Easier to manage - you can find assets with the same set of properties easily and apply changes to them.
 * Complete - asset carries more information and context.

-## Evaluate information for the searched assets  {#evaluate-info}

-Assets provide you with the right means of creating, managing, and exchanging information for your digital assets.

-### View properties of an asset {#properties-ui}
+## View properties of an asset {#properties-ui}

 Before you use, share, or download an asset, you can view it more closely.
 The preview feature lets you view not just the images but a few other supported asset types as well.
 You can not only view the asset but also view its detailed information and take other actions.
-To view information of an asset, navigate to the asset or [search](search-assets.md) the asset.
-Then, click the asset to open its properties.
+To view information of an asset, navigate to the asset or [search](search-assets.md) the asset and then click the asset to open its properties.
 The following figure demonstrates the fields available on an asset preview screen:

 ![Properties of an asset UI](assets/properties-ui.png)